Chronic Pain

 Negative thoughts about your abilities or future

-These changes are understandable responses to persistent pain, but they can also unintentionally reinforce pain and distress over time.
+These changes are understandable responses to persistent pain, but they can unintentionally worsen pain intensity and psychological distress.

-Living with chronic pain can feel isolating and overwhelming.
-Many people find their world gradually becomes smaller as activities feel harder to do, less predictable, or no longer enjoyable.
-Over time, pain can begin to shape how you see yourself and your future.
+Living with chronic pain can feel profoundly isolating.
+Gradually, the world can begin to shrink as activities become harder, less predictable, or simply no longer feel worth the effort.
+Over time, pain can quietly reshape how you see yourself and what you believe is possible for your future.

 Respond more effectively to pain flare-ups